flybywiresim/docs/docs/simbridge/troubleshooting.md

 In the example above the IP address is `192.168.1.19`.

+Your device should typically also have an IP Address starting with `192.168.1.x` in this case.
+(This is a good way to quickly verify that your remote device is even on the same network.)

 ??? tip "Examples for Device Network Information (click to expand)"
     **iPad:**